Skip to content

 JillKemerer

 Jill Kemerer is a Publishers Weekly bestselling author of heartwarming, emotional, small-town romance novels often featuring cowboys.
-She hopes to encourage readers through her books the way so many books have encouraged her.
-Jill's essentials include coffee, caramels, a stack of books, her mini-doxie, and long walks outdoors.
-She resides in Ohio with her husband and two almost-grown children.
+Nearly a million of her books have sold worldwide.
+Jill's essentials include coffee, caramels, a stack of books and long walks outdoors.
+She resides in Ohio with her husband.
+They have two adult children.
 For more information, visit her website, jillkemerer.com.

 Comments (4)